Pho Ca Dao is one of the most popular restaurants in OKC’s Asian District.

 Did you enjoy this guide to OKC’s Asian District?
 Have you ever visited OKC’s Asian District?
 Have you ever visited Oklahoma?
 Let me know in the comments below!

-Disclaimer: My trip to Oklahoma City was in partnership with VisitOKC, but all thoughts and opinions are my own.
+Disclosure: My trip to Oklahoma City was in partnership with VisitOKC, but all thoughts and opinions are my own.